BitReelCo/BJS-PR-Bounty-Pool/README.md

 Mods of the BJS BountyPool reserve the right to reopen any Open Bounties or Open RFP at any time.
 This would be rare but one reason will be **inactivity** if the developer not responding for 20 calendar days or showing little or no effort towards progress.
 See **Getting Help** section above!!

 ## How to Propose
-Post in the [BabylonJS Forums](https://forum.babylonjs.com/) with your idea and make sure to call out that it's for the BountyPool.
-Currently there are more funds than issues, a tracker of the amount at the root of this github repostoty.
+Post in the [BabylonJS Forums](https://forum.babylonjs.com/) with your idea and make sure to call out that it's for the BountyPool!

 ## Donating to the pool
 Currently not accepting donations.
 Exploring avenues and gauging interest of other companies heavity utiliziing BabylonJS to donate as well to the pool.
 Please send a PM on the Babylon forums to [br-matt](https://forum.babylonjs.com/u/br-matt) to help gauge any interest.